felipe-lee/gcbv_demo/README.md

 this repo was more about showing how generic CBVs can be used and comparing them to FBVs.
 Which, yes, would probably be very easy to drive home if I set up tests that run on both and work for both, but I just didn't have enough time.
 Maybe I'll come back and write them at some point.
 (We all know that's not happening...)

+## DRF and Vue
+There's a bit of functionality set up using DRF and Vue.
+Neither are really fully set up the best way, I just implemented them in a very simple way to get that bit of functionality working, but they are also not the point of this repo, and should not really be used as reference.